maxgfr/node-simple-context/README.md

 console.log(res); // ['foo=tata', 'foo=bar', 'foo=toto']
 ```

-:warning: I advice you to use [nctx](https://github.com/devthejo/nctx) to get a context which uses `parentExecutionId` if you want to get your property in an other `Promise`.
+:warning: I advice you to use [nctx](https://github.com/devthejo/nctx) to get a context which uses `parentExecutionId` if you want to get your property in an other promise.

 #### By using multiple contexts